delfipolito/dappnodedao/copy.md

 ### Foster the steadfast and uncensorable future of blockchain.
  - Challenge the Node Autocracy; allow nodes to be ran by anyone, anywhere.
  - DAppNode Network is open, permissionless and EVM-compatible
- - The backbone for pushing decentralization on other blockchains.
+ - The backbone for pushing decentralization on other blockchains and dapps where decentralization is

 Discover the possibilities